Sheep and Wolves: Plot

 A sheep named Ziko is attempting to document the outdoor wildlife, when he stumbles upon the wolf Grey, and flees screaming back to his village of sheep, located near a newly arrived pack of wolves in the ravine.
 The wise leader of the wolf pack, Magra, announces that he'll retire soon, and that two candidates must fight for the rite of succession.
 One is Ragear, a bad-tempered, selfish wolf who disregards Magra's values for all life, including prey.
-The other is Grey, who is in love with the beautiful she-wolf Bianca.
+The other is Grey, who is in love with another wolf named Bianca.
 However, he acts like a joker, never taking anything seriously, much to Bianca's chagrin.
 After Grey humiliates Ragear for disobeying Magra's orders, he then encounters the little lamb Shia, who disobeyed his older sister Lyra by wandering into the meadow.
 Grey nevertheless lets Shia go unharmed.

 During a celebration at the wolf pack, Grey humiliates Ragear further, which causes Bianca to end her relationship with him, citing that he's still too immature to be the next leader.
 Grey visits a gypsy camp celebration, and meets the eccentric hare Mami.
 She gives Grey a transmutation potion, which he hopes will make him change so Bianca will love him again.
 However, the potion transforms him into a ram.
 Fleeing from his former pack mates, Grey gets knocked out, only to wake up in the sheep village under Lyra's care.

 Grey struggles to cope with being a ram.
 At first, he tries to convince himself that he's only dreaming, but accepts the truth, until he remembers that it was Mami who gave him a potion.
 Finding the gypsy camp deserted, he returns to the sheep village.
 The wolf pack believes that Grey ran away, scared to fight Ragear.

 The next morning, Grey is invited by Shia and the talkative Moz to attend the tournament.
 When Grey finds himself fighting the champion Louis the Fierce, he resorts to biting, which angers everyone.
-Grey soon earns the friendship of the herd afterwards when he protects Lyra and Shia from two wolves.
+Grey soon earns the friendship of the herd after he protects Lyra and Shia from two wolves.
 At a welcome party, Grey foolishly inspires Shia to go fight wolves, but the lamb is captured by Ragear, after witnessing him murder Magra and take over the wolf pack.
 Grey and Moz rescue Shia, but Ragear is informed that Grey has been turned into a ram.
 He incites the pack to kill all the sheep in the village.